nimblehq/recent-apps-thumbnail-hiding/README.md

     ```kotlin
     class MainActivity : RecentAppsThumbnailHidingActivity() {

-        // On API 25 and lowers: use FLAG_SECURE
+        // On API 25 and lower: use FLAG_SECURE
         override val enableSecureFlagOnLowApiDevices: Boolean = true

         // On API 26 or later: use custom app logo